 - In the pop-up window, choose Snowflake from the list of supported databases.

-Give your connection a recognizable name & description (e.g., Snowflake - Prod Warehouse
+Give your connection a recognizable name & description (e.g., Snowflake - Prod Warehouse, Snowflake Reporting).

 Tip: Use names that help your team quickly understand the connection’s purpose or environment.